-the treadmill is a bore.
-And if the idea of working while you work out doesn't excite you, then why not partake in an athletic endeavor that generally seems carefree?
+You know you should exercise more, but Pilates is a chore and the treadmill is a bore — though it doesn't have to be.
+And if the idea of working while you work out doesn't excite you, then why not partake in an athletic endeavor that generally feels carefree?
 Most of us love the freedom and sense of motion that comes with bicycling, so perhaps those two wheels could be your passport to a trimmer figure and a fun summer.

 Get a Jersey to Keep Cool

 The skin-tight black shorts favored by bicyclists may look a bit risque, but they are designed for a purpose: to keep that which meets the saddle dry, cool, and happy.
-Good bicycling shorts are made with an 8-panel design: eight separate pieces of cloth stitched together make for better contours to match your body.
-The most important part of the short is the padding where you sit, wherein a good padded liner is one of the secrets to a pleasurable ride.
-It will soften contact, reduce friction, and keep you you dry to prevent saddle sores.
+Good bicycling shorts are made with an 8-panel design, as eight separate pieces of cloth stitched together make for better contours to match your body.
+The most important part of the short is the padding where you sit, as a good padded liner is one of the secrets to a pleasurable ride.
+It will soften contact, reduce friction, and keep you dry to prevent saddle sores.
 (Yikes!)
-If you aren't too modest, give a pair of the Sugoi Men's RPM Bike Shorts ($46.88 with free shipping, a low by $10) a try.

-For those who are more modest, mountain bike shorts — like the Mt.
-Borah Ridge Mountain Men's Baggy Bike Shorts ($36.95 with $5 s&h, a low by $1) — are great.
-They look much more like cargo shorts but have padding sewn in.
+For those who are more modest, mountain bike shorts are great.
+They look much more like cargo shorts, but with traditional bike shorts sewn into the lining.
 These types of shorts can be nice when touring, as they often feature additional pockets in which to carry your stuff.

 Gloves: Your Hands Need Padding, Too